uio-bmi/immuneML/docs/source/tutorials/how_to_simulate_antigen_signals_in_airr_datasets.rst

   implantings can be used to ensure signals do not overlap (one implanting per signal), or to ensure signals always occur together (multiple signals per implanting).

-For each implanting, it is necessary to define dataset implanting rate (the percentage of repertoires in the dataset which will contain the listed signals), repertoire implanting rate (the percentage of receptor sequences in the repertoire which will contain the listed signals) and a list of signals for which this applies.
+  For each implanting, it is necessary to define:

+  - A :code:`dataset_implanting_rate`: the percentage of repertoires in the dataset which will contain the listed signals
+  - A :code:`repertoire_implanting_rate`: the percentage of receptor sequences in the repertoire which will contain the listed signals
+  - A list of :code:`signals` for which this applies.
 When multiple signals are specified within one implanting, these signals are implanted in the same repertoires.
 However, they are not implanted within the same receptors in those repertoires.
-When specifying multiple different implantings, keep in mind that the summed dataset implanting rate can not exceed 1.
+    When specifying multiple different implantings, keep in mind that the summed :code:`dataset_implanting_rate` can not exceed 1.

 This figure shows how the different concepts in a Simulation relate to each other: